 After graduating from Point, Collins earned a master’s degree in counselor education from Auburn University.
 He completed additional graduate work in counseling psychology and marriage and family therapy.

 In 1979, Collins founded Auburn Christian Fellowship at Auburn University, a nondenominational campus ministry that continues to thrive today.
 One of the early campus ministries in the Southeast, ACF provides housing, recreational activities, worship services, counseling, retreats and biblical studies to students.

 Collins also founded New Directions Counseling Center in metro Atlanta in 1989.
 He served as executive director over multiple locations and professionals offering a wide range of behavioral, family and marriage therapy in a Christian environment.

 In 1996, Collins began his tenure as vice president of human resources with CheckFree Corporation.
 He served there, overseeing human resources functions for 3,000 employees, until founding DC Consulting in 1999.
 In addition to his presidential responsibilities at Point University, he continues his work with DC Consulting.
 As a consultant, he works with multiple Fortune 500 companies, providing coaching and guidance in the areas of executive leadership, organizational effectiveness and optimization of business relationships.

 Raised in Tampa, Fla., Mr. Collins now resides in Lanett, Ala., with his wife, Penny Lane Collins.
-He has four children—Natalie (who graduated from Point in 2004), Ben, JoAnna, and Sydney—and four grandchildren.
+He has four children—Natalie (who graduated from Point in 2004), Ben, JoAnna, and Sydney—and five grandchildren.